sass/node-sass/README.md

 `sourceComments` is a `Boolean` flag to determine what debug information is included in the output file.

 #### sourceMap
-`sourceMap` can be set as `String` or `Boolean`.
-If it is set to `true`, the path of sourceMap would be computed by node-sass w.r.t the outFile path.
-It can also be set to absolute or relative (to outFile) path.
+You must define this option as well as `outFile` in order to generate a source map.
+If it is set to `true`, the source map will be generated at the path provided in the `outFile` option.
+If set to a path (`String`), the source map will be generated at the provided path.

 #### sourceMapEmbed
 `sourceMapEmbed` is a `Boolean` flag to determine whether to embed `sourceMappingUrl` as data URI.